If you’re a young parent you’ll be interested to know that children start to develop…

 I had a rule when my children were growing up.
 If they told me the truth, there may be consequences, but there would not be punishment.

 It is important, first of all, that you demonstrate honest behaviour.
 If someone phones and you don’t want to take the call, do not have your children say you are not there when you actually are.
 My children were directed to say, “My mother is not available to take your call right now.”
 This was a blanket reason non-specific enough that the caller would not know if my children were alone or if I was somewhere in the house indisposed.

 Make sure that you explain what honest behaviour is.
 In our society, dishonest behaviour is, unfortunately, prevalent.
 Point it out when you see it on TV and in movies.
 Finally, ensure that you reward honest behaviour.
 Whenever your child displays honesty, reward them, with a compliment or a hug.
 Tell them how proud you are of them.

 Teach your child to respect their elders, their friends, associates, and themselves.

 They should not be allowed to speak to parents with a disrespectful tone.
 They should also be discouraged from speaking negatively or “putting down” their friends.
 When a person respects others, they get respect in return.

-In regards to respecting themselves, teach your child to set physical and emotional boundaries with others.
+In regard to respecting themselves, teach your child to set physical and emotional boundaries with others.
 Your child needs to know how to say no. My children were told they could always use me as an excuse by saying, “My mother would kill me if she found out!”
 They reported as adults that they used this excuse quite effectively any number of times.

-There are other behaviors to teach your child before they become a teenager, but these are some of the most important.
+There are other behaviours to teach your child before they become a teenager, but these are some of the most important.
 We never finish teaching our children.
 Our youngest daughter called this evening to get her father’s assistance on a technical problem with her phone.
 However, the lessons learned early in life will lay a foundation upon which a successful adult life can be built.